 This episode from Matthew's Gospel opens up an unexpected perspective for us too: God is always on his way towards us, but he also awaits our initiative so that we do not miss our appointment with him.
-Our journey of faith, although bumpy and marked by mistakes, fragility and disappointments is of great value.
-He is the Lord of true Life and wants to share this life with all of us, his sons and daughters, who, in his eyes, are rich with a dignity that no circumstances can suppress.
-For this reason, today Jesus says to us too:
+Our journey of faith is of great value, even if it is bumpy and marked by mistakes, fragility and disappointments.
+He is the Lord of true Life and he wants to share this life with all of us, his sons and daughters, who, in his eyes, are rich with a dignity that no circumstances can suppress.
+For this reason, today too Jesus says to us: